fatzebra/PHP-Library/README.markdown

 Installing
 ----------

-Copy the files FatZebra.class.php and cacert.pem to your project lib folder (or similar)
+Copy the files FatZebra.class.php and ca-bundle.pem to your project lib folder (or similar)

-**Note:** The cacert.pem file needs to be placed in the same location as the FatZebra.class.php file to ensure certificate verification.
+**Note:** The ca-bundle.pem file needs to be placed in the same location as the FatZebra.class.php file to ensure certificate verification.
 The calls to the gateway will fail without this.

+If you wish to use a minimal CA bundle you can copy the `ca-bundle-minimal.pem` file to the same directory, but rename it to `ca-bundle.pem`.

 Usage
 -----